 This Compact will be in effect until terminated by written agreement of both parties, under the provisions of IGRA.
-PROVIDED, the Tribe will provide written notice to the Governor of the State sixty (60) days prior to termination of the Compact.
+Provided, should the Tribe wish to cease Class III Gaming Operations, the Tribe may unilaterally terminate this Compact by submitting written notice to the Governor of the State sixty (60) days prior to termination of the Compact.
 Suspension of or an injunction against Class III Gaming activities will not constitute termination for the purpose of this subsection.